atsui888/Pattern-Recognition-Systems/README.md

 - difficulty of the questions,
 - the type and order of the questions <br>

-based on the user's emotions in order to increase the probability of attaining the lesson/training objectives and enhancing the user's learning experience positively.
+based on the user's emotions in order to
+* increase the probability of attaining the lesson/training objectives and
+* enhance the user's learning experience positively.

 *** Work-In-Progress ***